 Green Iguanas are active during the day and rest at night.
 Young Iguanas are fast and active but as adults they tend to become lazy lizards.
-Adult Iguanas will spend most of their time basking under the light or resting on the branches.
+Adult Iguanas will spend most of their time basking in the light or resting on branches.

 Handling Green Iguanas is a gradual process and you will need patience.
 For the first few days after getting them, let them get used to their new home before handling them.
-Once the Lizard is comfortable in its new home, start handling them daily.
-It will help them get used to your touch.
+Once your Lizard is comfortable in their new home, start handling them daily.
+Regular and repeated handling will help them get used to your touch.

 While they generally remain calm, excessive handling or sudden movements can make them feel threatened.
-This may make them use their tail or claws to hurt you.
+If they feel threatened they may use their tail or claws to hurt you.
 Green Iguanas can whip their tail very fast which can cause a lot of pain and even serious injuries if it hits you.

 Green Iguanas do not generally like being handled.
-Adult Iguanas have strong claws and tails that can easily hurt children, so it is best not to allow children to handle them.
+Adult Iguanas have strong claws and tails that can easily hurt children, and it is best not to allow children to handle them.

 If you have young Green Iguanas, you may allow children to handle them.
 Children should be gentle, calm and trained on how to interact with them.
 Sudden movements can threaten your pet which can result in bites or tail whipping.

 Creating an ideal enclosure for the Green Iguanas is not very easy.
 They can grow up to 6 feet long and prefer staying in trees.
 They have to be kept in an enclosure that is large enough for them to move around and climb.
-It may be difficult to do this indoors.
+It’s very difficult to do this indoors.

 An outdoor cage with a wired mesh can be used to create the ideal enclosure for them.
-Outdoor enclosures should have an area with an overhead cover to protect them from rain as well as preventing them from escaping.
+Outdoor enclosures should have an area with an overhead cover to protect them from rain as well as to keep them from escaping.

 They need lots of natural decorations like branches that allow them to climb.
-The branches should be strong enough to hold their weight.
+The branches need to be strong enough to hold their weight.

 Green Iguanas are strong and will look for opportunities to escape.
 All the sides of the cage, including the top, should be tightly secured to prevent them from escaping.

 Baby Iguanas can be kept in small 20-gallon tanks.
 These tanks are usually18 inches long, which is a good length for the small Iguanas.
-Some owners prefer to keep baby Green Iguanas in a larger enclosure but we recommend against doing this.
-A very large enclosure can make the baby Iguanas scared and also make it difficult for them to find food and water.
+Some owners prefer to keep baby Green Iguanas in a larger enclosure but we recommend using the smaller size.
+A very large enclosure can make the baby Iguanas scared and also make it difficult for them to find their food and water.
 Small tanks will make them feel safe and make it easier for them to find food.
-Before they get to 6 months you’ll want to find something larger for them as they’ll outgrow this home at around 5 months of age.
+Before they get to 6 months you’ll want to find something larger for them because they’ll outgrow their starter home at around 5 months of age.

-Add lots of sturdy branches and rocks to your enclosure.
-Natural decorations are important to allow the Iguanas to climb and bask under the light.
+Lots of sturdy branches and rocks should be used to build your enclosure.
+Natural decorations are important to allow your Iguanas to climb and bask under the light.
 It is also important to have their home not appear completely artificial if you want them to be happy.

 They will need several hiding places that can be created by placing cardboard boxes, half logs, PVC pipes or terracotta pottery inside their enclosure.

-Artificial plants can also be added to the tank.
+Artificial plants can also be added to their tank.
 They are easy to clean and the Iguanas shouldn’t damage them.
-Living plants can also be added but Iguanas are herbivores they may eat or damage them.
+Living plants can also be added but Iguanas are herbivores they may damage or eat them.